 Q: Do we get a Marriage Certificate that we can take to the Bank etc. to change my name?

 A: No, on the day of your ceremony you will receive a “Couples Certificate of Marriage” which is the nice looking Certificate you can hang on the wall.
 I can organise a Official Marriage Certificate when I lodge your documents with Births Deaths and Marriages.
 They will email you after your ceremony, on receipt of your marriage documents, to ask you if you wish to order the Official Marriage Certificate.
 They will advise you of the cost.

 Q. We are not religious are there any parts of the ceremony that we can leave out?

 A. The only part of the ceremony that has to be included are the legal words the Celebrant says – “The Monitum/Celebrant Authority” and the bride and groom stating the following words in their vows “I call upon persons here present to witness that I …… take …… to be my lawful wedded husband/wife”

 Q. I don’t know where to start can you help me with everything?

 A. I can guide you towards Wedding Suppliers I have dealt with in the past who are experienced professionals and very reliable.

 Q. My fiance and I are not baptised/christened but we’d like to get married in a church.
 What do we have to do?

-A. If you wish to be married in a church, but not have a religious ceremony, there are quite a number of chapels available where Civil Celebrants conduct the ceremony with the same beauty and warmth as in a church.
+A. If you wish to be married in a church, but not have a religious ceremony, there are quite a number of chapels available where Marriage Celebrants conduct the ceremony with the same beauty and warmth as in a church.